saddamkhaled/documentations/README.md

 ## 👨‍💻 Contributing

 Feel free to submit issues and pull requests for improvements.
-Follow the guidelines in `CONTRIBUTING.md` for best practices.
+Follow the guidelines  for best practices.

 ---